BudgetControl/Core/README.md

 ### Installations
 * Clone the repository on your computer with the command git clone git@github.com:BudgetControl/Core.git.
 * Enter the repository directory with the command cd Core.
-* checkout on the last stable version branch for dev environment
+* Checkout on the last stable version branch for dev environment or last tag version
 * Copy file .env.example on .env
 * Creation of the dockerfile container docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d